awsdocs/amazon-ecr-user-guide/doc_source/repository-policy-examples.md

 ## Example: Restricting access to specific IP addresses<a name="IAM_restrict_ip"></a>

-The following example grants permissions to any user to perform any Amazon ECR operations when applied to a repository\.
-However, the request must originate from the range of IP addresses specified in the condition\.
+The following example denies permissions to any user to perform any Amazon ECR operations when applied to a repository from a specific range of addresses\.

-The condition in this statement identifies the `54.240.143.*` range of allowed Internet Protocol version 4 \(IPv4\) IP addresses, with one exception: `54.240.143.188`\.
+The condition in this statement identifies the `54.240.143.*` range of allowed Internet Protocol version 4 \(IPv4\) IP addresses\.

-The `Condition` block uses the `IpAddress` and `NotIpAddress` conditions and the `aws:SourceIp` condition key, which is an AWS\-wide condition key\.
+The `Condition` block uses the `NotIpAddress` conditions and the `aws:SourceIp` condition key, which is an AWS\-wide condition key\.
 For more information about these condition keys, see [AWS Global Condition Context Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html)\.
 The`aws:sourceIp` IPv4 values use the standard CIDR notation\.
 For more information, see [IP Address Condition Operators](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html#Conditions_IPAddress) in the *IAM User Guide*\.

 ```
 {